You can purchase your lessons and print off the release form at the bottom of this page!

 When are lessons available?

-and into the early evenings most days.
+We give lessons Tuesday, Thursday from 11 to 5 and Saturday from 11 to 4.
 Please arrive fifteen minutes prior to your scheduled lesson to insure you are ready to ride.
-Riders are welcome and encouraged to arrive early and or stay late after their lesson as they need to learn to tack/un-tack and care for the horse.
+Riders are welcome and encouraged to arrive early and/or stay late after their lesson as they need to learn to tack/un-tack and care for the horse.